-Hidradenitis Suppurativa is a chronic disease of special sweat glands (apocrine glands) in the underarm and groin areas causing them to clog and become infected.
-This can be very painful and can also cause unpleasant body odor.
-Eventually, scars develop, hardening the area.
-We don’t know for sure what causes Hidradenitis Suppurativa, but the condition does tend to run in families, is more common among women than men and occurs more frequently among African Americans than other racial groups.
+Hidradenitis suppurativa, considered a severe form of acne, is a chronic disease of certain (apocrine) sweat glands in the underarm and groin areas that causes them to clog and become infected.
+This condition can be very painful and also can cause unpleasant body odor.
+Eventually, scars develop, hardening the areas.
+We don’t know for sure what causes hidradenitis suppurativa, but the condition tends to run in families, is more common among women than men, and occurs more frequently among African Americans.

 For reasons no one understands, the disease is often seen among those with Crohn’s disease, irritable bowel syndrome, thyroid conditions (Graves disease or Hashimoto thyroiditis), Sjogren’s syndrome (an autoimmune disorder), those infected with the herpes simplex virus and people with Down syndrome.
 It also tends to occur more often among those who have had severe acne, those with frequently ingrown hairs and those who perspire excessively.

 The first symptoms usually are one or more tender, red swellings in the groin or underarm.
 These swellings can enlarge and then open and begin to drain.
 Then, over a period of 10 days to a month, the area heals but with scarring.
 Because the condition is chronic, it can flare up repeatedly, often in response to stress.
 Personal hygiene has nothing to do with developing the condition in the first place or with the flare ups.

 While there’s no cure for hidradenitis suppurativa, the following lifestyle changes can help bring it under control and reduce flare-ups:

 - If possible, avoid exposure to heat in order to minimize sweating.